 The Way It All Began

-Mr Morrison and some of the club members then stored their vechiles in the building and they enjoyed having club days.
+Local gentleman Mr Jack Morrison brought the 'Sherratts Coal & timber yard' at 178 Talbot Street in Geraldine and built a building of which he and some other of the club members then stored their vehicles in the building and they enjoyed having club days.

 The next day some local men came and offered to "help clean up", Jack Morrison was a tad dismayed at the situation and abruptly replied "take the lot!"